tomastepa/procam_commander/README.md

 For any inquiries or issues, please create a GitHub issue in this repository.
 However, please note that no active support or maintenance is provided for this project.

 **Important:** If you encounter any errors or issues, please be aware that there may not be a resolution or fix available.
 Use this program at your own risk.
-Acknowledgements

-This program was inspired by the need for controlling projectors and cameras in various scenarios.
-We thank the open-source community for their contributions and resources that helped in the development of this program.